 In this cluster, students are encouraged to be active learners in and beyond the classroom.
 This part of the GE program is flexible in several ways.
 You can choose a semester-long study abroad program to satisfy the Global Study portion, and engage in experiential learning related to citizenship and/or community in the Citizenship, Community, Service area, or choose from a menu of courses in each area.
 For the language requirement, students demonstrate proficiency in a language other than English.
 Students complete a total of 12 credits in these three areas.

-- Global Study: (6 credits; may be fulfilled through a Chapman sponsored semester abroad program or by completing two courses.
-All travel courses during interterm or summer count as courses in this category.)
+- Global Study: (6 credits; may be fulfilled through a Chapman sponsored semester abroad program or by completing two three-credit courses.
+Chapman sponsored international travel courses during interterm or summer count as one three-credit course in this category.)-

 - Citizenship, Community, Service: (3 credits; may be fulfilled through approved courses or a pre-approved 3-credit service-learning internship or individual study.)

 - Language Study: (3 credits; fulfilled by a language acquisition course at the 201 level, or a lecture course taken at the 200-level or above taught in a language other than English, or through demonstrated language proficiency.)